Läderach: International expansion

 In 1981 Läderach opened its first foreign subsidiary, Confiseur Läderach GmbH & Co KG.
-The first international consumer branches opened in 2019: two branches in Toronto (Canada) and one branch in New York (United States).
+In 2008, two new branches were opened on Bahnhofstrasse in Zurich and Spitalgasse in Bern, where show productions of various products took place.
+In the same year, a location was also opened in Freiburg, and the following year a store was opened in Karlsruhe.
+In 2009, Läderach began to expand into Asia and established a branch in South Korea, with additional locations opened in 2010 and 2011.
+The first consumer branches in the Americas opened in 2019: two branches in Toronto (Canada) and one branch in New York City (United States).
+In the same year, Läderach also opened its first branch in London (England).
 Läderach plans to open up to 35 stores in the United States.
-As of 2020, Läderach operates 100 stores across five continents.